FREQUENTLY ASKED QUESTIONS

 How can off-campus student employment help me?
 The Off-Campus Federal Work Study program is designed to not only assist students with their educational expenses, but also to gain valuable community service experiences.
 Due to federal guidelines, community organizations must be non-profit.
 Only those students who were awarded Federal Work Study in their financial aid package may participate.
 During the school year, students are limited to the number of hours they may work per week.
 Those hours are based on their academic status.
 For further information, please refer to the Illinois Coop and Off-Campus Federal Work Study page.

 Illinois Coop – What’s that?
 The Illinois Coop Internship Program is funded through an annual grant from the Illinois Board of Higher Education.
 The internship is defined as an academically related work and study experience with business, industry, government or other agencies and organizations.
 The purpose of the grant is to give students the opportunity to support their academic endeavors with financial assistance, while providing practical work experience in their field of study.
 To qualify for an IL Coop position, students must be in good academic standing, available to work up to 15 hours per week and an Illinois resident.
-For more information, please visit the Illinois Coop and Off-Campus Federal Work Study page.
+For more information, contact Student Administrative Services or the Office of Career Development.